How Do I Care For My Teeth During the Coronavirus Pandemic?

 No, zinc can’t kill the COVID-19 virus.
 Let's start with the basics.
 Zinc is an essential mineral known for its antibacterial properties and plays a critical role in our bodies, including the promotion of a healthy immune system.
 Additionally, zinc is naturally present in our mouths and zinc included in toothpaste is safe for use.

 However, the use of zinc to kill or prevent the COVID-19 virus has not been studied or validated.
-The best way to help protect yourself against COVID-19 is to wash your hands, follow CDC guidelines and practice social distancing.
+The best way to help protect yourself against COVID-19 is to wash your hands, follow CDC guidelines and practise social distancing.

 We hope these tips are helpful, so you can take the best care of yourself and each other.